MohammadMD1383/Actionable/docs/docs/Getting Started.md

 You can find nightly builds at [releases page](https://github.com/MohammadMD1383/Actionable/releases).
 They are just tested once and may have some bugs.

+Also available from `Edit > Actioable > Download And Install Nightly Build` in the IDE!

 ## Working With The Plugin

 ### Find Your Favorite Actions